MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 You can also choose the **Phys.
 Inventory Order Diff.** action to view any differences between the expected quantity and the counted quantity.

-### To find duplicate physical inventory order lines
+### <a name="to-find-duplicate-physical-inventory-order-lines" />To find duplicate physical inventory order lines

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Physical Inventory Orders**, and then choose the related link.
 2. Open the physical inventory order that you want to view duplicate lines for.